-Sickle cell tests and other tests that may be performed include:
+Sickle cell tests include:

 - Complete blood count (CBC) to determine the number and average size of RBCs in the body as well as how much hemoglobin they contain, both of which are often low in those with sickle cell disease

 - Blood smear (also called peripheral smear and manual differential) to screen for abnormal-looking and sickle-shaped RBCs

 - Iron studies to evaluate the body's level of iron, which can be increased in sickle cell patients who have received multiple blood transfusions

 - Bilirubin is used for evaluating individuals with jaundice and suspicion of gallstones, as well as a an additional test for evaluation of hemolytic anemia.